 Correa's work in India shows a careful development, understanding and adaptation of Modernism to a non-western culture.
 Correa's early works attempt to explore a local vernacular within a modern environment.
 Correa's land-use planning and community projects continually try to go beyond typical solutions to third world problems.
 His work covers a wide range, from the Mahatma Gandhi Memorial at the Sabarmati Ashram, to the Jawahar Kala Kendra in Jaipur, and the State Assembly for Madhya Pradesh as well as townships and public housing project in Delhi, Bombay, Ahmadabad, Bangalore an other cities in India.

-Complete Article and Images are available in Building Giants Feb 2011 Issue
+Complete Article and Images are available in Building Giants Feb-Apr 2011 Issue